karakum-team/karakum/docs/blogposts/Representation.md

 It is obviously an incorrect code, that is why Karakum tries to emulate TypeScript namespaces using Kotlin objects.
 But in our case, the declared namespace is actually global, it just says to Typescript that there is JS module `js-file-download`.
-But we already declared this piece of information in `@file:JsModule("js-file-download")`, so we just skip this namespace declaration.
+But we already declared this piece of information in `@file:JsModule("js-file-download")`, so we can just skip this namespace declaration.
 Now we can write a simple plugin for Karakum to customize this behaviour.
-Let's create `karakum/plugins/convertNamespace.js` in our project file and write there next code:
+Let's create `karakum/plugins/convertNamespace.js` file in our project and write next code there:

 ```javascript
 const ts = require("typescript");